-- 5.6 Before providing a mortgage to a consumer, a mortgage lender must have had sight of all original supporting documentation evidencing the consumer's identity and ability to repay.
-A declaration signed by the consumer, (or his representative), certifying income and/or ability to repay is not sufficient evidence for these purposes. - 5.7 A regulated entity must be satisfied with the reasonableness of the information contained in the documentation submitted by a consumer in support of a mortgage application and take all reasonable steps to ensure that the documentation submitted is legitimate and authentic. - 5.8 A regulated entity must ensure that it has had sight of an original valuation report for the property which will act as security for the mortgage, before providing a mortgage.
+- 5.6 Prior to providing a mortgage to a personal consumer, a mortgage lender must either: - a) have had sight of all original supporting documentation evidencing the personal consumer's identity and ability to repay; or - b) receive from a mortgage intermediary a signed declaration that such mortgage intermediary has had sight of all original supporting documentation evidencing the personal consumer's identity and ability to repay.

+A declaration signed by the personal consumer, (or his or her representative), certifying income and/or ability to repay is not sufficient evidence for these purposes.

+5.7 A regulated entity must assess the reasonableness of the information contained in the documentation submitted by a personal consumer in

+- support of a mortgage application and take all reasonable steps to ensure that the documentation submitted is legitimate and authentic. - 5.8 A regulated entity must ensure that it has had sight of an original valuation report for the property which will act as security for the mortgage, prior to providing a mortgage.